-Youngkin’s win in key competitive congressional districts could spell trouble for vulnerable Va.
+Youngkin’s wins in key congressional districts underline tough reelection bids for vulnerable Va.
 Democrats

 In an interview, Wexton said Democrats will need to focus on messaging that better illustrates for constituents how Democrats’ major pieces of legislation will impact their daily lives.
 While months of dysfunction on Capitol Hill over infrastructure and major social-spending legislation created a sour atmosphere for Democrats nationally, Wexton said that in the Virginia election Democrats largely missed the opportunity to talk more about how the American Rescue Plan enabled schools to reopen safely amid the pandemic, for example.

-That talking point could have been helpful, she said, in a year where schools and education were a focal point of the Republican campaigns — and particularly in Wexton’s district.
+That could have been helpful, she noted, in a year where schools and education were a focal point of the Republican campaigns — and particularly in Wexton’s district.

 Loudoun County became one of the most visible battlegrounds nationally on issues such as “parental rights” in education, as parents swarmed Loudoun school board with concerns about critical race theory and policies intended to protect transgender students.
 Youngkin capitalized on this fervor, and at his rallies, his promises to ban critical race theory in schools — even though it is not part of the Virginia school curriculum — often garnered the most boisterous applause.

-Wexton said Democrats will likely need to bolster their outreach to parents on the issue of education funding and resources.
+Wexton said Democrats will probably need to bolster their outreach to parents on the issue of education funding and resources.
 Focusing too much on Trump, she said, was unpersuasive.

 “I think there is so much anxiety among these parents, and I get it,” Wexton said noting her own children were learning from home throughout the pandemic as well.
 “And I feel like they were probably looking for someone to be responsive and to be empathetic, and maybe they just felt like they weren’t getting that.”